-Income from services provided in connection with lease contracts is recorded in profit or loss 'Income from other activities' as the service is rendered, i.e. in proportion to the costs incurred for maintenance contracts.
+Income from services provided in connection with lease contracts is recorded under 'Income from other activities' in the income statement as the service is rendered, i.e. in proportion to the costs incurred for maintenance contracts.

 1.f Financial assets and financial liabilities